fourk/pylist/README.md

 Future Development:

-I plan to continue working on this project, eventually releasing it to the open source community once it is in a state which allows enough ease of use and value in the playlists it generates that I would consider the program to be worth using by the general public.
 I would like to re-build the user interface for the application, allowing all actions currently possible from the command-line to be possible through an intuitive GUI.
 I would also like to look into using a SQL database to store all data used by the application.
 Currently it only uses a SQL database to store cached results of API calls to